 How to Get from Ercan Airport to Kyrenia

-After leaving the airport, you can either rent a car, hire a private transfer, or go by bus from the airport to Kyrenia.
+After leaving the airport, you can rent a car, hire a private transfer, or go by bus to Kyrenia.
 It takes 20 to 30 minutes to get to Kyrenia.

 Renting a car

-If you are 2 or more people, renting a car can be the most convenient and affordable option.
-It will also allow you to move easily to the main attractions in Kyrenia.
+If you are two or more people, renting a car can be the most convenient and affordable option.
+It will also allow you to move quickly to the main attractions in Kyrenia.
 There are several offices for car rental at the airport.